Jamonygr/azure-landing-zone-lab/wiki/landing-zones/identity.md

 ## How it behaves

 - DNS IPs are exported so every other landing zone can simply reuse them; you do not have to hard-code DNS anywhere else.
 - NSG rules scope inbound RDP and directory traffic to the hub or on-premises prefixes, reducing exposure.
 - When the firewall is enabled, the route table pushes outbound traffic back to the hub for inspection.
-- VNet peering to hub is created with DNS forwarding enabled.
+- VNet peering to the hub is created with DNS forwarding enabled.

+## Operational notes

+- Patch and reboot the DCs like any other Windows Server VM.
+- Rotate admin passwords in `terraform.tfvars` if you rebuild or share the lab.
+- Consider enabling backup for DCs in longer-lived environments.
+- Keep time synchronization healthy; AD DS is sensitive to clock drift.

+## Common pitfalls

+- Incorrect DNS settings in spoke VNets cause domain join and name resolution failures.
+- Blocking ports between spokes and the identity VNet prevents AD DS traffic.
+- Turning on the firewall without updating routes can strand traffic from the DCs.

 ## When to add the secondary DC